Skip to main content

 At a glance

 Nomasx-1 · Security · UsersRefreshApplication IDUser IDAPPUSERNAMESTATUSCREATEDLAST LOGINLAST USAGEUPDATED12APMGRAP ManagerActive2019-03-142026-05-142026-05-132026-05-1412ARMGRAR ManagerActive2020-09-022026-05-132026-05-122026-05-1412LEGACY01Legacy accountInactive2014-06-222023-11-042022-08-192025-12-0121BENEMGRHR Benefits MgrActive2021-01-082026-05-142026-05-142026-05-141 — 50 of 1 248Page 1 ▾ · 50 ▾ · ‹ ›KEY POINTSSpot dormant accounts (last login > 6 months), recent additions, accounts with no usage.
-Each row links to the User Audit screen for the full per-user history.
+Click a row to edit the user properties, right-click to drill into roles, rights or source-system details.

 Goal of the view